Table of Contents

 Layer 1: Charter (charter.md)

-The single authoritative policy document.
+The Spec Kitty runtime policy document.
 It lives at .kittify/charter/charter.md and is written in markdown.
 You create it through the interview process or write it by hand.
-This is the only governance file you should ever edit directly.
+This is the only Spec Kitty governance file you should ever edit directly.

 Layer 2: Extracted Config (YAML files)